 Like many of you, I don’t have space in my house to have a dedicated home golf simulator.
 So I had to get creative.

 We recently finished a room on the second floor of our house.
 But it mostly serves as a playroom for our children.
-Fortunately, I was able to convince my wife that since I run a golf site it needed to be the space for my simulator as well.
+Fortunately, I was able to convince my wife that since I run a golf site, it needed to be the space for my simulator.

 Here is a picture of what it looks like.